MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/hyper-v-storage-architecture.md

 - SAN and NAS systems provide their own availability guarantees.

 In this model, the compute and storage scales independently from one another.
 For example, if you need more RAM or CPU resources to host your VMs, you can add additional compute nodes or clusters without adding more storage.
-Each compute cluster can contain between one and 64 nodes.
+Each compute cluster can contain between 1 and 64 nodes.

 Storage cluster scaling is vendor-specific, which means you need to contact your vendors to understand how the storage solution they offer can scale.